ptrpl4/bash-mac/apps-and-tools/kubernetes/k8s.md

-# ⚙️ Kubernetes aka k8s
+# ⚙️ Kubernetes

-Also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+Also known as k8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

-#### services
+### Managed Kubernetes

+Managed Kubernetes environment where cloud provider is responsible for managing the control plane, which includes the Kubernetes API server, scheduler, and controller manager.

 - Google Kubernetes Engine (GKE)
 - AWS Fargate
+- Amazon Elastic Container Service for Kubernetes (EKS)
+- Azure Kubernetes Service (AKS)
+- IBM Cloud Kubernetes Service

 ## Components